This is the #1 ingredient that makes us fat

 It’s become a cheap food source so all our our animals, including salmon, are fed a steady diet of corn.

 In 2004, Ian Cheney and Curt Ellis started growing a single acre of corn.

-They started off injecting ammonia fertilizer into the 31,000 genetically modified seeds they planted (which took around 18 minutes).
+Into the 31,000 genetically modified seeds they planted which took around 18 minutes.

 Corn didn’t seem to be contributing to a healthy life.

 In fact, when Ian and Curt got their hair tested they discovered they were 58 percent corn-based.

-The first step to reducing our HFCS intake and losing weight is to find, and cut out those foods that are laced with it.
+The first step to reducing our HFCS intake and losing weight is to find and cut out those foods that are laced with it.

 Approach labels with caution though.

 And Kraft announced it would abandon "all natural" claims on Capri Sun Juice.

 Filed by consumer activists Center for Science in the Public Interest (CSPI).

 After the FDA stated that HFCS could never be considered a natural ingredient.

-The Accidental Hedonist has a list of foods containing HFCS while Stop HFCS has a list of companies who have stopped using it.
+While Stop HFCS has a list of companies who have stopped using it.

 *** Our Featured Adverts ***